sashakoshka/hnbs/README.md

 # hnbs
 Holanet network binary structure

+Format for sending quickly parsable structured data over the network.
+Somewhat similar to the NBT format, except far more minimal, and with a greater structural similarity to that of JSON.
+All data is encoded as big-endian.

+## Tag Types

 | Hex | Code | Meaning                            |
 | :-: | :--: | :------                            |
 | x00 | 0    | null                               |